raftco/wp-prelaunchr/README.md

-# WordPress Prelaunchr
+# Prelaunchr for WordPress

-Based on https://github.com/harrystech/prelaunchr and discussed in greater detail on [Tim Ferriss'](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) blog - wp-prelaunchr helps you quickly start a viral prelaunch campaign for new companies, products and services.
+Based on https://github.com/harrystech/prelaunchr and discussed in greater detail on [Tim Ferriss'](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) blog - Prelaunchr for WordPress helps you quickly start a viral prelaunch campaign for new companies, products and services.

 The campaign is conducive to social sharing and has reward groups/levels based on the number of people each person refers.